-- Assessment of road safety impacts of the Wilkinson/Oldina Intersection with the Bass Highway following the implementation of the Calder/York intersection roundabout. - Alternative intersection treatment options for the Wilkinson/Oldina intersection including offsetting the Wilkinson and Oldina approach legs, widening to include a right-hand turn lane into Oldina Road from the Bass Highway and a left hand turn into Wilkinson Street from the Bass Highway. - An assessment from Department of State Growth of the relative merits of the current proposal for the Wilkinson St/Oldina intersection against the alternatives.
+- Assessment of road safety impacts of the Wilkinson/Oldina Intersection with the Bass Highway following the implementation of the Calder/York intersection roundabout. - Alternative intersection treatment options for the Wilkinson/Oldina intersection including offsetting the Wilkinson and Oldina approach legs, widening to include a right-hand turn lane into Oldina Road from the Bass Highway. - An assessment from Department of State Growth of the relative merits of the current proposal for the Wilkinson St/Oldina intersection against the alternatives.